jithinraj/truffleruby/README.md

 A high performance implementation of the Ruby programming language.
 Built on the GraalVM by [Oracle Labs](https://labs.oracle.com).

+We recommend that you use a [Ruby version manager](doc/user/ruby-managers.md) to use TruffleRuby.

 ## Aim

 TruffleRuby aims to: